skarubi/CalcCo/README.md

 This is a Simple Calculator consisiting of two main functions:
-1.One is of Calculation of addition, subtraction, multiplication and division of two numbers (They are named as var_1 and var_2).
-This calculation can accept both whole numbers and decimals.
-2.The other is a Factorial of a single number (Named as var_1).
+One is of Calculation of addition, subtraction, multiplication and division of two numbers (They are named as var_1 and var_2).
+This calculation can accept both whole numbers and decimals.The other is a Factorial of a single number (Named as var_1).
 This function can only calculate factorial of integer values, which means it can not accept decimal numbers for computation.
 Testing process:
 1.You will need to use an API client e.g. Postman to run the URL's and receive values for the Calculator.
 2.Download the postman application into your local machine